 I couldn’t tell the gender, but it my heart it had always been a girl.
 She had fingers and toes.
 She had little webbed toes, I always think of that.

 My beautiful baby girl.
 Isobel Arjana.

 I stood holding my tiny baby in the shower.
-The water pouring down my back just like the tears on my face.
-I just looked at her, and touched her for the longest time.
+The water was pouring down my back just like the tears on my face.
+I just looked at her and touched her for the longest time.
 I never wanted to let go.

 My friend who is a nurse came and saw me, and took the baby away.

 I didn’t want to know where my baby was going or why I couldn’t have her.

 I lost my insurance.

 When I shared this story in my small group, I felt the pain all over again.
 I realized I have to keep living, even if I’m not the “old me.”
 But I learned that even though it hurts (and it hurts like hell), talking about it does help.
 Crying does help.

 It’s natural to be depressed and cry, just make sure you don’t let it go far.
 Get help if you need it.
 It’s okay.
 Do not be ashamed of those feelings.